Artificial Intelligence Contracts: An Issue-Spotter – Part 2 of 3

 B. Ownership and Control of Outputs

 1. General Problems with “Ownership” of Outputs: AI systems produce data as outputs, and ownership of data is problematic, as bullet 1 explains (in the last post).
 The same goes for ownership of the more “creative” outputs from generative AI, but for different reasons.
 The law will not grant a copyright or patent for works created by an AI or any other non-human.
 The law does offer copyright and patent protection to humans who use AI to supplement their own creativity.
 But as of today, no one knows how much the AI can contribute.
 Ownership of outputs, then, could have some value for copyrights and patents, but it’s hard to say how much.
-It could also contribute to trade secret and trademark rights, which don’t need human creators.
+Fortunately, AI can offer more certain contributions to its users’ trade secret and trademark rights, since they don’t need human creators.
 So contract terms about ownership might be worthwhile.
-But the would-be owner might get more protection by restricting the other party’s use of outputs, discussed below in bullet 11.

-3. Provider Concerns – Refusing Output Ownership: In most cases, the AI provider should resist customers ownership of outputs.
+3. Provider Concerns – Refusing Output Ownership: Where possible, the AI provider should resist terms assinging outputs or even accepting customer ownership.
 In many systems (not just generative AI), outputs could include data or content owned or claimed by third parties or by the AI provider itself.
 The safest route for the provider, then, may be to say nothing about IP, leaving ownership to the underlying laws.
 Those laws might give the customer ownership, but not of anything that already has an owner.
 The provider should also consider disclaimers related to IP.
-“PROVIDER OFFERS NO REPRESENTATION OR WARRANTY, EXPRESS OR IMPLIED, RELATED TO INTELLECTUAL PROPERTY OR OTHER RIGHTS IN OUTPUTS, AND CUSTOMER USES OUTPUTS AT ITS OWN RISK WITH REGARD TO ALL SUCH RIGHTS.
+“PROVIDER OFFERS NO REPRESENTATION OR WARRANTY, EXPRESS OR IMPLIED, RELATED TO INTELLECTUAL PROPERTY OR OTHER RIGHTS IN OUTPUTS, AND CUSTOMER USES OUTPUTS AT ITS OWN RISK WITH REGARD TO ALL SUCH RIGHTS.”
+But see bullet 9 below.

 5. License to Outputs: The customer probably doesn’t need a license to outputs, even if it doesn’t own them.
 The provider probably has no IP to license, as explained above in bullets 6 and 8.
 And if the provider did have IP, a license would probably be implied.
 But the abundance of caution that demands an assignment could demand a license too, particularly if the provider refuses ownership terms.
 “Provider hereby grants Customer a nonexclusive, perpetual, worldwide license to reproduce, distribute, modify, publicly perform, publicly display, and use Outputs, with the right to sublicense each and every such right.
 Provider grants the license in the preceding sentence under such copyrights as it may have, if any.”
 (Those terms could also apply to the Independent Assets discussed above in bullet 9.)
 Finally, the provider/licensor should consider disclaiming IP warranties related to outputs, using the language in bullet 8.